borntofrappe/fullstack-d3/README.md

 updateFemales.exit().merge(updateMale.exit()).remove();
 ```

-This is enough to have d3 manage a collection of elements of equal size of `people`.
+This is enough to have D3 manage a collection of elements of equal size of `people`.
 However, it is essential to stress how the data is bound in the update selection.
-Beside the data, included as an array of either male/female persons, the `.data` function receives a key accessor function, which defaults to the index in the array.
+Beside the data, included as an array of either male/female persons, the `.data` function receives a key accessor function which defaults to the index in the array.

 ```js
 const updateFemales = markersGroup.selectAll(".marker-circle").data(